geekroot/git-intro/README.md

 ### Piyush Aggarwal
 > Hofstadter's Law: It always takes longer than you expect, even when you take into account Hofstadter's Law

+### Sahil Bhola
+> Here is a quote : difference between javascript and java is the same as in car and carpet